Arequipa, Peru

 As you walk around the city, you will be offered Colca Canyon tours.
 This is one of the main reasons people decide to come to Arequipa – to check if Colca Canyon really resembles the Grand Canyon and challenge themselves to hike it.
 It’s not an easy hike, and you will need to acclimatize before attempting it.

-Also, Colca Canyon is the place to spot Condors taking off and landing right before your eyes.
+Also, Colca Canyon is the place to spot Condors taking off and landing right before your eyes, making it one of the best things to do in Arequipa peru.

 4. Visit San Camilo local market

-If you come to Peru and don’t visit a single local market, what’s the point?
+If your Peru solo travel doesn’t include visiting a single local market, what’s the point?
 This is where real life happens!
 Cheap, delicious meals for less than 2 USD, fresh produce and A LOT of potatoes.

-Be careful to keep your belongings out of reach (don’t flash your new camera or iPhone 11) as there are known cases of pickpocketing.
+You know what to do Arequipa as in any other places.
+Be careful to keep your belongings out of reach (don’t flash your new camera or iPhone) as there are known cases of pickpocketing.

 5. Alpaca World (Mundo Alpaca)

-It’s a large wool store, where you can learn how they produce textile from Alpaca wool.
+Considered one of the unique arequipa things to do, It has a large wool store, where you can learn how they produce textiles from Alpaca wool.
 Can be quite touristy but there is a bonus: you can pet a real Alpaca for free!

 6. Check out city views from Yanahuara Viewpoint

-One of the best things to do in Arequipa is walk up to Yanahuara Viewpoint to have your breath taken away by the stunning view of the city and mountains surrounding it.
+One of the best Arequipa things to do is walk up to Yanahuara Viewpoint to have your breath taken away by the stunning view of the city and the mountains surrounding it.

-The Sillar brick archway is a truly romantic place for some IG-worthy photos as there are poems of famous Arequipeño poets unscripted on it.
+The Sillar brick archway is a truly romantic place for some IG-worthy photos as there are poems of famous Arequipeño poets unscripted on it, which could be perfect for your solo travel to Peru.

 7. Basilica Cathedral of Arequipa

-This is the building you see in everyone’s photos from Arequipa.
+This is the building you see in everyone’s photos from Arequipa, which makes visiting it one of the famous things to do in Arequipa Peru.
 Located right at the Main Square, this is the largest Catholic Church you can find in White City.

 Unfortunately, the original 16th-century building was destroyed by numerous earthquakes and fires.
 It was rebuilt and renovated twice, which still doesn’t lessen the beauty of the place.
-Entrance fee costs only 10 soles / 3 USD.
+The entrance fee costs only 10 soles / 3 USD.

 8. Museum of Andean Sanctuaries (Museo de Santuarios Andinos)

-Arequipa is a city with a significant cultural and historical heritage.
+Arequipa is a city with a significant cultural and historical heritage, which could be your favorite Arequipa things to do.
 And the Museum of Andean Sanctuaries is the place to discover some of the best anthropological findings in the area.

 Do you know the mummies can be found not in Egypt only?
 Actually, you can see one in this museum.
-The mummy of a 12-year old Inca girl, who was sacrificed in the 1450s, is kept here and shocks you with how preserved it is.
-Entrance fee 24 soles (7 USD).
+The mummy of a 12-year-old Inca girl, who was sacrificed in the 1450s, is kept here and shocks you with how preserved it is.
+Entrance fee 25 soles (7 USD).

 9. Trek El Misti volcano